daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 The salient question becomes: What is the most promising opportunity for AI integration given the commercial context?

-In this blog post, I argue that Thiel's startup fundamentals help your team attend to that question early on and often throughout a project.
+In this blog post, I argue that applying Thiel's startup fundamentals to AI development helps your team attend to that question early on and often throughout a project.
 Ultimately, developing tools with these seven fundamentals in mind results in products that have stronger and more consistent opportunities for value creation, the lifeline to success in AI innovation (and, usually, buy-in from executives).

 <br><br>
 ## A primer on AI